dwavesystems/dwave-ocean-sdk/examples/not.rst

 To run the code in this example, the following is required.

-* The requisite information for problem submission through SAPI, as described in :ref:`dwavesysk`
+* The requisite information for problem submission through SAPI, as described in :ref:`dwavesys`
 * Installation of Ocean tools `dwave-system <https://github.com/dwavesystems/dwave-system>`_ and `dimod <https://github.com/dwavesystems/dimod>`_\ .

 Representing a NOT Gate as a BQM